Harrison County sees increase in COVID-19 cases, multiple long-term care facility outbreaks; Pottawattamie County reports 43rd death

 The state reported an additional 16 deaths, with the total now at 1,437, and 881 additional recoveries, for a total of 75,113.

-The Associated Press reported the seven-day rolling average positivity rate in Iowa has risen over the past two weeks from 16.27% on Sept.
+The seven-day rolling average positivity rate in Iowa has risen over the past two weeks from 16.27% on Sept.
 24 to 17.17% on Oct.
-8, per an AP analysis of data from Johns Hopkins University.
+8, according to an Associated Press analysis of data from Johns Hopkins University.
 Iowa’s rate was fourth in the nation.

 The New York Times tracker on Friday had Iowa ninth out of states and territories at 199 cases per 100,000 population.
 Nebraska was eighth at 200 cases per 100,000 population.